quicwg/base-drafts/draft-ietf-quic-transport.md

 ## DATA_BLOCKED Frame {#frame-data-blocked}

-A sender SHOULD send a DATA_BLOCKED frame (type=0x14) when it wishes to send data, but is unable to due to connection-level flow control; see
+A sender SHOULD send a DATA_BLOCKED frame (type=0x14) when it wishes to send data, but is unable to do so due to connection-level flow control; see
 {{flow-control}}.
 DATA_BLOCKED frames can be used as input to tuning of flow control algorithms; see {{fc-credit}}.